 If you can outline the buying cycle or buying process for your customers, you can create content that speaks to them at all the various points in the cycle and support your ultimate effort of getting a sale.

-So a standard buying cycle is something like this:
+A standard buying cycle is something like this:

 In step one, the prospect becomes aware they have a need and they develop an interest in your product or service as the solution.